VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 - The effective temperature and luminosity of both components
 - The effective temperature and luminosity of both components as well as the period of the binary system

 The values needed are given in Table 1.
 You can reuse the formula from Task 1.1 of the main lab.
+`b%  period` !
+Period of the binary system in seconds

 > > [!TIP]
 > > Just as a reminder, here is the formula: